 E-therapies are also known as online therapies or computer-aided psychological therapy.
 Some therapies – for example, CBT and behaviour therapy – work well as e-therapies.

 Most e-therapies teach your child how to identify and change patterns of thinking and behaviour that might be stopping them from overcoming anxiety and stress.

 E-therapies can work just as well as face-to-face services for some teenagers with mild to moderate anxiety and/or depression.
-But they’re not for pre-teens or teenagers who are in crisis or who are seriously unwell.
+But they’re not for pre-teens or teenagers who are in crisis or seriously unwell.